besiwims/jimba/README.md

 ```
 This will produces the time hi ---ms. All functions marked with tS() and tE() will also show how many times they are being called.

 When testing a developer needs random value generators.
 They are sometimes called arbitrary value generators.
 Jimba comes with functions that does these.
 Jimba brings these functions as members of an object called gRValue.
+Below is a list of arbitrary value generators and their default parameters
 ```
 1. gRValue.gNo:(min=opt._Min, max=opt._Max)
 2. gRValue.gBool:(len=1)